 Attendance and Participation 15%

-Reading Responses
+Reading Responses 15%

-Paper One 15%
+Essay One 15%

-Paper Two
+Essay Two 15%

+Proposal 5%

-Paper Three
+Final Paper 35%

 Seminar participation: This course is organized as a seminar.
 Seminars depend on the engaged and active participation of their members.
 Please bear in mind that the quality of that participation will be more important than quantity.
 If internet connectivity keeps you from attending class, you will need to communicate with me at least 24 hours before any given absence so that we can develop an alternative contribution to the class's learning experience.
 Missing more than two classes (in either synchronic or in a negotiated alternative form) will affect your grade.
+Our discussions will not be recorded.
 If you are synchronically present, you will be expected to participate in class discussions.
 Please be mindful of group dynamics so that everybody feels comfortable to speak up.